 Who doesn’t love office supplies?
-I’m going to share the ones I use to put together an awesome Spanish notebook.
+I’m going to share the ones I used to put together an awesome Spanish notebook.

-These three ring binders have double inside pockets to hold charts and you can insert the front cover of your choice to personalize it.
+I recommend these three-ring binders that have double inside pockets to hold charts and you can insert the front cover of your choice to personalize it.
 The D-rings are easy to open and lay the notebook flat.

-I’m not picky about brand.
-What matters is that they are heavy weight, smooth and crystal clear.
+I’m not picky about brands.
+What matters is that they are heavyweight, smooth, and crystal clear.
 I place charts and any sheets that I don’t want to hole punch in one.
-Occasionally, I will divide sections with a sheet protector and stick a tab on it.
+Occasionally, I will divide sections with a sheet protector and stick a tab on them.

 A sheet protector in Spanish is “protector de hojas”.

-A fine tip is important for doing the dry erase practice method.
+A fine tip is important for doing the dry-erase practice method.
 You write on top of the sheet inside the sheet protector and erase it afterward.
 Then, you can reuse the same sheet every time.
-This cuts down on costs of supplies.
+This cuts down on the costs of supplies.
 It’s a great way to test your memory of what you’ve learned.

 A dry erase marker in Spanish is “marcador de borrado en seco”.

-Sometimes it helps to color code things, like the parts of speech or my notes.
+Visual learners can color code the parts of speech or notes.
 This set of pens is my favorite for taking notes with a splash of color for fun.
 They’re even good for drawing word meanings.

 A colored gel pen in Spanish is “bolígrafo de gel”.